alainglez/caldo-blog/content/post/second-post.md

 A weekend project, this website was constructed using Hugo "The world's fastest framework for building websites".
 Hugo is one of the most popular open-source static site generators.
 It is written in go language and thus super fast, <1 milisecond per page, building your site in miliseconds.
 It is based on the powerful, light and extensible go html & text templates, supports markdown and shortcodes, comes with templates for SEO, commenting and analytics, plus it is polyglot.
 I chose a material-design, responsive theme from pdevty.

 It is fun!
-Check out Hugo @
+Check out Hugo at:

 https://gohugo.io/

 https://themes.gohugo.io/material-design/

-The code for the site's Hugo project is hosted on github and, to boot, it is hosted for free by Github pages convenient service @
+The code for the Hugo project is hosted on GitHub and, to boot, the actual website is hosted for free by Github Pages convenient service at:

 https://alainglez.github.io/caldo-blog/